Backpacking Is Life · Updated June 2026

 • Fresh fruit cups

-Korean street food as a vegan requires detective work.
-Fish sauce hides everywhere.
-“Vegetable” dishes may still contain seafood.
-Night markets are meat/seafood dominated.
-BUT—roasted sweet potatoes, chestnuts, tanghulu, and tornado potatoes are reliably vegan.
-Hotteok and gimbap can be vegan if you ask the right questions.
-And gireum tteokbokki at Tongin Market is absolutely worth the trip.
+Korean street food as a vegan requires a bit of detective work — fish sauce hides in places you wouldn’t expect, “vegetable” dishes often still contain seafood, and night markets are heavily meat and seafood-dominated.
+But once you know what to look for, there’s real food to be found: roasted sweet potatoes, chestnuts, tanghulu, and tornado potatoes are reliably safe.
+Gimbap and hotteok are worth the extra question.
+And gireum tteokbokki at Tongin Market is worth a specific trip.

-Arm yourself with Korean phrases, get data with Saily eSIM for Naver Map, and don’t be afraid to ask vendors directly.
-The adventure is half the fun—and when you bite into a piping hot hotteok on a cold Seoul night (after confirming it’s dairy-free!), you’ll know it was worth the effort.
+Get data with a Saily Korea eSIM for Naver Map and Papago.
+Screenshot the Korean phrases.
+And bite into a piping hot hotteok on a cold Seoul night (after confirming it’s dairy-free) — it’s worth the effort.

 Posted